Gabriela-de-sa/beecrowd-answer/README.md

 # Beecrowd-Answer
-Answers of the exercises proposed in beecrowd language Python
+Answers to the proposed exercises in the Python language